Jefferies Financial Group Brokers Cut Earnings Estimates for SVB Financial Group (NASDAQ:SIVB)

-SVB Financial Group (NASDAQ:SIVB – Get Rating) – Equities research analysts at Jefferies Financial Group reduced their Q2 2022 earnings per share estimates for SVB Financial Group in a report issued on Monday, June 13th.
-Jefferies Financial Group analyst C. Haire now expects that the bank will post earnings per share of $7.81 for the quarter, down from their previous estimate of $8.08.
+SVB Financial Group (NASDAQ:SIVB – Get Rating) – Research analysts at Jefferies Financial Group dropped their Q3 2022 earnings per share estimates for shares of SVB Financial Group in a research report issued on Monday, June 13th.
+Jefferies Financial Group analyst C. Haire now anticipates that the bank will post earnings per share of $9.13 for the quarter, down from their prior estimate of $10.34.
 The consensus estimate for SVB Financial Group’s current full-year earnings is $35.05 per share.
-Jefferies Financial Group also issued estimates for SVB Financial Group’s Q4 2023 earnings at $11.95 EPS.
+Jefferies Financial Group also issued estimates for SVB Financial Group’s Q4 2022 earnings at $9.74 EPS, FY2022 earnings at $34.60 EPS, Q1 2023 earnings at $10.19 EPS, Q2 2023 earnings at $10.85 EPS, Q3 2023 earnings at $11.51 EPS and FY2023 earnings at $44.50 EPS.

-A number of other equities research analysts have also weighed in on the company.
-Raymond James dropped their price target on SVB Financial Group from $700.00 to $620.00 in a research note on Friday, May 27th.
-StockNews.com initiated coverage on SVB Financial Group in a research note on Thursday, March 31st.
-They set a “sell” rating on the stock.
-Wells Fargo & Company dropped their price target on SVB Financial Group from $900.00 to $810.00 and set an “overweight” rating on the stock in a research note on Monday, March 21st.
-Janney Montgomery Scott upgraded SVB Financial Group from a “neutral” rating to a “buy” rating and set a $875.00 price target on the stock in a research note on Friday, April 22nd.
-Finally, Oppenheimer upgraded SVB Financial Group from a “market perform” rating to an “outperform” rating and set a $702.00 price target on the stock in a research note on Tuesday, May 3rd.
-One research analyst has rated the stock with a sell rating, six have given a hold rating and fifteen have issued a buy rating to the company’s stock.
-According to MarketBeat.com, SVB Financial Group has an average rating of “Buy” and a consensus price target of $709.18.

-SVB Financial Group (NASDAQ:SIVB – Get Rating) last released its quarterly earnings data on Thursday, April 21st.
-The bank reported $7.92 earnings per share for the quarter, beating the consensus estimate of $5.37 by $2.55.
-The firm had revenue of $1.60 billion during the quarter, compared to the consensus estimate of $1.45 billion.
+SVB Financial Group (NASDAQ:SIVB – Get Rating) last announced its quarterly earnings data on Thursday, April 21st.
+The bank reported $7.92 earnings per share for the quarter, beating analysts’ consensus estimates of $5.37 by $2.55.
 SVB Financial Group had a return on equity of 15.59% and a net margin of 28.80%.
-The firm’s quarterly revenue was up 13.9% on a year-over-year basis.
-During the same period in the previous year, the company posted $10.03 earnings per share.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in SIVB.
-StrongBox Wealth LLC boosted its holdings in SVB Financial Group by 11.9% during the 4th quarter.
-StrongBox Wealth LLC now owns 1,505 shares of the bank’s stock valued at $1,021,000 after acquiring an additional 160 shares during the period.
-Wealthfront Advisers LLC boosted its holdings in SVB Financial Group by 7.6% during the 4th quarter.
-Wealthfront Advisers LLC now owns 5,507 shares of the bank’s stock valued at $3,736,000 after acquiring an additional 391 shares during the period.
-Allspring Global Investments Holdings LLC purchased a new position in SVB Financial Group during the 4th quarter valued at about $3,290,000.
-CIBC World Markets Inc. boosted its holdings in SVB Financial Group by 24.6% during the 4th quarter.
-CIBC World Markets Inc. now owns 13,498 shares of the bank’s stock valued at $9,155,000 after acquiring an additional 2,667 shares during the period.
-Finally, Great Diamond Partners LLC boosted its holdings in SVB Financial Group by 2.3% during the 4th quarter.
-Great Diamond Partners LLC now owns 847 shares of the bank’s stock valued at $574,000 after acquiring an additional 19 shares during the period.
-Institutional investors and hedge funds own 88.80% of the company’s stock.
+The company had revenue of $1.60 billion for the quarter, compared to analyst estimates of $1.45 billion.
+During the same quarter last year, the firm posted $10.03 EPS.
+The firm’s revenue for the quarter was up 13.9% on a year-over-year basis.

-In other SVB Financial Group news, Director Garen K. Staglin sold 500 shares of the company’s stock in a transaction on Tuesday, May 3rd.
-The stock was sold at an average price of $504.03, for a total value of $252,015.00.
-Following the completion of the sale, the director now directly owns 14,180 shares in the company, valued at approximately $7,147,145.40.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CMO Michelle Draper sold 790 shares of the company’s stock in a transaction on Tuesday, May 3rd.
-The shares were sold at an average price of $505.56, for a total value of $399,392.40.
-Following the completion of the sale, the chief marketing officer now owns 3,279 shares of the company’s stock, valued at $1,657,731.24.
+In other SVB Financial Group news, CMO Michelle Draper sold 50 shares of SVB Financial Group stock in a transaction dated Thursday, May 5th.
+The stock was sold at an average price of $524.79, for a total value of $26,239.50.
+Following the completion of the transaction, the chief marketing officer now directly owns 3,184 shares of the company’s stock, valued at approximately $1,670,931.36.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, Director Garen K. Staglin sold 500 shares of SVB Financial Group stock in a transaction dated Tuesday, June 7th.
+The shares were sold at an average price of $484.41, for a total value of $242,205.00.
+Following the completion of the transaction, the director now directly owns 13,680 shares of the company’s stock, valued at $6,626,728.80.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 1,840 shares of company stock valued at $919,852.
-0.62% of the stock is owned by corporate insiders.
+Over the last ninety days, insiders sold 1,840 shares of company stock valued at $919,852.
+0.62% of the stock is currently owned by corporate insiders.

+Several institutional investors have recently made changes to their positions in SIVB.
+EverSource Wealth Advisors LLC acquired a new position in shares of SVB Financial Group during the fourth quarter worth about $25,000.
+Carroll Investors Inc acquired a new position in shares of SVB Financial Group during the fourth quarter worth about $27,000.
+Charter Oak Capital Management LLC acquired a new position in shares of SVB Financial Group during the fourth quarter worth about $28,000.
+Bank Julius Baer & Co.
+Ltd Zurich acquired a new position in shares of SVB Financial Group during the fourth quarter worth about $32,000.
+Finally, McDonald Partners LLC acquired a new position in shares of SVB Financial Group during the fourth quarter worth about $33,000.
+88.80% of the stock is owned by institutional investors and hedge funds.

 About SVB Financial Group (Get Rating)